 Notes to editors

 The Game & Wildlife Conservation Trust – providing research-led conservation for a thriving countryside.
 The GWCT is an independent wildlife conservation charity which has carried out scientific research into Britain’s game and wildlife since the 1930s.
-We advise farmers and landowners on improving wildlife habitats and we lobby for agricultural and conservation policies based on science.
-We employ 14 post-doctoral scientists and 50 other research staff with expertise in areas such as birds, insects, mammals, farming, fish and statistics.
+We advise farmers and landowners on improving wildlife habitats.
+We employ 22 post-doctoral scientists and 50 other research staff with expertise in areas such as birds, insects, mammals, farming, fish and statistics.
 We undertake our own research as well as projects funded by contract and grant-aid from Government and private bodies.
 The Trust is also responsible for a number of Government Biodiversity Action Plan species and is lead partner for grey partridge and joint lead partner for brown hare and black grouse.

 Telephone: 01425 651000